alisaifee/limits/doc/source/index.rst

    $ pip install -r requirements/dev.txt

-Since `limits` integrates with various backend storages, local development and running tests requires a a working `docker & docker-compose installation <https://docs.docker.com/compose/gettingstarted/>`_.
+Since `limits` integrates with various backend storages, local development and running tests requires a working `docker & docker-compose installation <https://docs.docker.com/compose/gettingstarted/>`_.

 Running the tests will start the relevant containers automatically - but will leave them running so as to not incur the overhead of starting up on each test run.
 To run the tests: